mathistrunet/FarmPotential/README.md

 (`PM` is the standard WebMercator pyramid) and supported output formats such as `image/png` or `image/jpeg`.
 Pick the matching values for the WMTS URL template shown above.

-Without a key, only open data layers such as OpenStreetMap will be available.

 ## Linting
 Run ESLint on the project with: